JamesMitofsky/Multiplayer-Card-Game/README.md

 # Cards Against ~~Humanity~~ Covid
-little app for family taskmaster
+An application to help keep my family in touch during the early pandemic moment.
+Written using Firebase for live snapshots of user behavior, a game administrator can orchestrate the changing of rounds, keeping score, etc.

-# Things I'm Learning
+## Documentation of Learning

-## Read & Write Data
+### Read & Write Data
 - When writing, you can give documents specific names, but if you'd rather a [random serialization](https://firebase.google.com/docs/firestore/manage-data/add-data#add_a_document), use ```.add()``` rather than ```.doc().set()```.
 Behind the scenes, these are equivilent, but the latter lets you initialize a document in your code without necessarily having to write to it immediately.
 - Inherently, ```.set()``` will create a document or overwrite pre-existing data, but this latter overwriting feature can be disabled by passing ```{merge: true}``` as an argument following the assignment parameter.
 - Because ```.get()``` returns a promise, we can await that in an async function to avoid unseenly nesting